henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 If the workflow updates inventory count, won't that cause the workflow to trigger itself?

 In a word, no. This does not happen.
-I have not looked into the whys and wherefores.
+I have not looked into why.
+Count your blessings.